Check us out on Facebook

 Appointment to F2 Programmes

-In North and East Scotland, trainees are matched to a two-year programme.
+In North Scotland only, trainees are matched to a two-year programme.

 Both years may be spent in the same trust, or varied between years.
 This depends on the employing trusts.